michikartmann/control_reduction/README.md

 ## Setup

-To run the code you need to install the python package FEniCS 2019 in your (local) environment together with SciPy, Numpy and Matplotlib.
+To run the code you need to install the python package FEniCS 2019 in your (local) environment together with SciPy, NumPy and Matplotlib.
 This can be done using `conda` via
 ```
 conda create -n control_reduction -c conda-forge python=3.9 fenics=2019.1.0 numpy scipy matplotlib